openshift-labs/learn-katacoda/introduction/deploying-images-42/finish.md

-In this course you learnt about deploying an existing Docker-formatted container image to OpenShift.
-You first deployed an image direct from an external image registry.
-This was followed by importing an image into the OpenShift internal registry, and then deploying the image from the internal registry.
+In this course you learnt about deploying an existing container image to OpenShift.

 You can find a summary of the key commands covered below.
 To see more information on each ``oc`` command, run it with the ``--help`` option.